 My office is supposed to be a bedroom.
 But I need an office since I work from home.
 My family comes to visit from out of town a lot and I need a place for them to sleep.
 One of the things I’m doing in my pursuit of streamlined minimalism is replacing the uncomfortable futon in my office with a stylish daybed with a trundle.
 This will give me adequate seating space in my office, a great place to shoot video in good light and bonus, a sleep space for 2 people.
 At the very least, I can put my girls in there and give their beds to adults who stay over.
 If you’re also looking to revamp your home office and furniture shops.

 READ ALSO: Home is Wherever the People You Love Are

 We decided on the Ghislain Daybed with Trundle in gray.
 It is very modern and aesthetically pleasing daybed but also very functional and purposeful.
-You can’t believe how a simple piece of furniture can transform not only the space but the functionality of that space.
+You can’t believe how a simple piece of furniture from a furniture showroom can transform not only the space but the functionality of that space.
 It also helped to streamline the space in a way that makes it more usable.

 Have you ever owned a piece of furniture that not only changed the space but changed the way you used the space?